arnaudmiribel/markdownlit/README.md

 # markdownlit

-This repository introduces `markdownlit`, a library that gives you a couple of lit additional Markdown commands for your Streamlit apps!
+`markdownlit` gives you a couple of lit additional Markdown commands for your Streamlit apps!
 It is built upon the [Python-Markdown/markdown](https://github.com/Python-Markdown/markdown) project.

 ## Get started